What does Tinkering mean?

 The definition above suggests that it’s about improving something by making changes to it.

-The Oxford Dictionaries says that to tinker is to “attempt to repair or improve something in a casual or desultory (unfocused) way.”
+“attempt to repair or improve something in a casual or desultory (unfocused) way.”

-The Free Dictionary says that a tinkerer is “one who enjoys experimenting with and repairing machine parts.”
+“one who enjoys experimenting with and repairing machine parts.”

-Nope, the tinkering I have in mind is full of focus and purpose, and succeeds at generating new ideas.
+These are all helpful starting points.
+The tinkering I have in mind is full of focus and purpose, and succeeds at generating new ideas.

 Tinkerer: one who experiments with materials and ideas to fully understand their capacities, and who further iterates on their learning to find better solutions to current problems.